 Edge Computing with Azion

-Azion’s Edge Computing Platform maximizes the benefits of edge computing for IoT with a serverless model that reduces costs and simplifies day-to-day operations, providing businesses more time to develop innovative IoT solutions.
+Azion’s Edge Platform maximizes the benefits of edge computing for IoT with a serverless model that reduces costs and simplifies day-to-day operations, providing businesses more time to develop innovative IoT solutions.
 With our serverless platform, companies pay only for the resources they use, rather than partitioning ahead of time, thus simplifying resource management, eliminating costs from wasted resources, and lowering the barrier to entry with lower upfront costs.

 In addition, our serverless computing solution, Edge Functions, makes it easy for developers to build and run event-driven functions, an ideal solution for IoTs that generate volumes of information that must be analyzed and acted upon in real time.
 As explained by a 2020 article in Read-Write magazine, “database usage requires moderate data rates and no need for real-time responses.
 But that’s not going to work when you have massive streams of data coming in each second that need immediate analysis.”
 Edge Functions, which scale automatically in response to events on the edge of the network, provide the scalability and real-time processing needed for IoT applications.